 After you’ve worked out these chord shapes, apply them to your guitar chord studies over progressions and songs to take these shapes further.

-Phrygian Scale One Octave Fingerings
+Phrygian Mode One Octave Fingerings

 These one-octave shapes come in handy when soloing over fast-moving chord changes or at fast tempos.